jdtsmith/org-mac-image-paste/README.md

   filename, and are displayed correctly.
 - Provides a convenience function to refresh all inline images in the current node.
+- Also supports file drag-and-drop, with the same features.

 ## Install and Configuration